jwplayer/jwplayer-sdk-documentation/android-3.x.x/docs/getting-started/add-a-player-to-an-activity.md

 <sup>Last Updated: April 26, 2019</sup>

-The [JWPlayerView](https://developer.jwplayer.com/sdk/android/reference/index.html?com/longtailvideo/jwplayer/JWPlayerView.html) is the central UI component of our SDK.
+The <a href="https://developer.jwplayer.com/sdk/android/reference/index.html?com/longtailvideo/jwplayer/JWPlayerView.html" target="_blank">JWPlayerView</a> is the central UI component of our SDK.
 This class allows you to easily load new media into the player, manage video and audio playback, and register multiple event listeners that could help you with custom analytics or error handling.

 !!!tip
 Adding the `JWPlayerView` gives you more control over the `JWPlayerView` lifecycle.
 If you do not need this control, you can add the [JWPlayerFragment](https://developer.jwplayer.com/sdk/android/reference/index.html?com/longtailvideo/jwplayer/JWPlayerFragment.html) or [JWPlayerSupportFragment](https://developer.jwplayer.com/sdk/android/reference/index.html?com/longtailvideo/jwplayer/JWPlayerSupportFragment.html) to your app instead.